-If your home has the Nest Thermostat you may have read about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.
+If your home is running on the Nest Thermostat you have probably heard about the recent issues and may be living in fear of the dreaded technology glitch that is causing many Nest users to lose heat in the dead of winter.

 But fear not!

-For additional information, please visit their Nest Support page.
+For additional information, go to Nest Support page.
 For a more basic summary, keep on reading:

-Nest Thermostats that were recently updated to software version 5.1.3 or later may have some problems, including becoming unresponsive, not efficiently charging the battery, or going down completely.
-Nest suggests recharging and restarting your thermostat to rectify the glitch and get it up and working again.
+Nest Thermostats that were recently updated to software version 5.1.3 or later may have some problems, including becoming unresponsive, not effectively charging the battery, or going down completely.
+Nest recommends recharging and restarting your thermostat to rectify the glitch and get it up and working again.

 - the thermostat’s animated properties are slower than usual

 - the thermostat shows an alert that says, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display is dark and unresponsive (you may also observe a blinking red or green light above the display)